m. Mary O’CONNOR (1820-1904) – on April 19, 1837 at St. Patrick’s Roman Catholic Church, Wildfield, Toronto Gore Township, Peel County

 - Edith Alexandra (1897-1917).
 She was a teacher but died unmarried in 1917.

-- Mary (Minnie) Margaret (1898-1983) Mary was a teacher.
-In the 1916 census she is living with her sister Anne Elizabeth Wiggins (nee Harrison) in Winnipeg and is listed as "Mary".
+- Mary (Minnie) Margaret (1898-1983) Mary was a teacher teaching at schools near Brampton.
+In the 1916 census she is living with her sister Anne Elizabeth Wiggins (nee Harrison) in Winnipeg and is listed as "Mary" where she continued to work as a school teacher.
 She is also listed as living in Winnipeg in both her mother's obituary from 1928 and her father's obituary in 1933.
 Mary lived in Winnipeg until at least 1935.
 While on a long bus trip to visit her brother in Yuma Arizona she met US Marine James R. Rutledge.
 It appears to have been love at first sight as she later married James R. Rutledge of the United States Marine Corps who was born in Arkansas in 1904.
 As a Marine he had many exotic postings.
 He was stationed in Pearl Harbour, Hawaii in 1930 and at the US Legation in Peking in 1935.
 In the 1940 US census they were living on a US Marine Corps base in Virginia.
 I also believe that he fought in WWII but have no details on his involvement in the war.
 After the war they appear to have settled in San Diego, California.
 James died in San Diego on December 26, 1968.
 Later in life Mary moved to Yuma, Arizona, no doubt to be closer to her brother's family and died there in April 1983.